npgall/cqengine/README.md

     Car{carId=2, name='ford taurus', description='dirty and unreliable, flat tyre', features=[spare tyre, radio]}
   ```

-* *Example 3: Cars which have a sunroof or a radio but are not dirty*
+* *Example 3: Find cars which have a sunroof or a radio but are not dirty*

   Query:
   ```java